 Students are required to repeat any failed course.
-Students will be allowed to repeat a failed course once (see the "Official Letter Grading Scale").
-Both the grade for the failed course and the repeated course will appear on the transcript, but only the most recent grade will be used in calculating CGPA.
-However, the original course and repeated course credit hours are included in the maximum time frame and rate of progress calculations.
+With the exception of courses with the designation "CPSO," students will be allowed to repeat a failed course once (see the "Official Letter Grading Scale").
+CPSO courses may be attempted a total of three times.
+Both the grade(s) for the failed course(s) and the repeated course(s) will appear on the transcript, but only the most recent grade will be used in calculating CGPA.
+However, the original course(s) and all repeated course credit hours are included in the maximum time frame and rate of progress calculations.
 Students may incur a fee for repeating a class(es).
 Please see a Financial Aid Representative to discuss your situation.
-Students who fail the same academic course twice will be dismissed from the program.
+Students who fail the same CPSO course three times will be dismissed from the program.
+Students who fail the same non-CPSO academic course twice will be dismissed from the program.
 Dismissed students are not eligible for readmission.